amithegde/amithegde.github.io/_posts/2015-1-2-are-private-fields-really-private.md

 As the saying goes, private fields and properties of a class are not available outside the class.
 But are they really private?
 Well, they are not; once they are in memory, anyone can tap in to them.

-Let's take a look at the code:
+Let's some code in c#:

 {% highlight csharp %}
 void Main()